kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 `spec.replicaSet` represents the configuration for replicaset.
 When `spec.replicaSet` is set, KubeDB will deploy a mongodb replicaset where number of replicaset member is spec.replicas.

 - `name` denotes the name of mongodb replicaset.

-- `keyFileSecret.name` denotes the name of the secret that contains the `key.txt`, which provides the security between replicaset members using internal authentication.
-See [Keyfile Authentication](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/) for more information.

 NB.
 If `spec.shardTopology` is set, then `spec.replicaset` needs to be empty.

+### spec.keyFileSecret
+`keyFileSecret.name` denotes the name of the secret that contains the `key.txt`, which provides the security between replicaset members using internal authentication.
+See [Keyfile Authentication](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/) for more information.
+It will make impact only if the ClusterAuthMode is `keyFile` or `sendKeyFile`.

 ### spec.shardTopology